Rycoff/Cap/README.md

 <img width="1901" height="941" alt="image" src="https://github.com/user-attachments/assets/0b7db5b4-d023-4025-b7ef-b7494241dac4" />

-After navigation through the website to look what information I could find, I found a Download button under the Dashboard link.
+After navigating through the website to see what information I could find, I found a Download button under the Dashboard link.
 The download file is `.pcap` file

 <img width="1908" height="935" alt="image" src="https://github.com/user-attachments/assets/b573dd0c-e62f-4662-94f3-78244c678882" />

 `.pcap` (Packet Capture) file contains captured network traffic and can be analyzed using tools such as Wireshark or tcpdump.
 It provides visibility into the communication between hosts and can reveal valuable information such as credentials, file transfers, DNS requests, and other network activity.

-After looking on the `.pcap` file, no useful information was found.
-However, what I did notice though was the downloaded `.pcap` file hade the number 1.
-After a little more digging I found the `0.pcap` file.
+The downloaded capture was available at a URL containing a numeric identifier.
+Since the identifier appeared predictable, I modified the value from 1 to 0 and gained access to another user's packet capture.
+This is an example of an Insecure Direct Object Reference (IDOR), where objects can be accessed directly without proper authorization checks.

 <img width="1892" height="902" alt="image" src="https://github.com/user-attachments/assets/fcdccbd1-8fea-4eea-ad55-316bedd003ec" />